Skip to main content

 How bad is the pay gap for paraprofessionals?

-Our paraprofessionals have a starting salary of just under $32,000 which is impossible to survive on in this city.
-The city’s insistence on pattern bargaining, in which all city workers get the same percentage increases, has done incredible damage to the lowest paid employees.
+Our paraprofessionals have a starting salary of just under $32,000, which is impossible to survive on in this city.
+The city’s insistence on pattern bargaining, in which all city workers get the same percentage increases, has done incredible damage to the lowest-paid employees.
 The fact is the same 3% increase translates to a much higher dollar amount for higher-paid DOE employees than it does for our paraprofessionals.
-A 3% increase for a starting paraprofessional is roughly $900, while for the highest paid principals it is roughly $6,500.
-Over the decades, due to this broken system, the pay gap between the highest-paid principals and the lowest-paid UFT members — our paraprofessionals — has grown appallingly wide.
+A 3% increase for a starting paraprofessional is roughly $900, while for the highest paid principals, it is roughly $6,500.
+Due to decades with this broken system, the pay gap between the highest-paid principals and the lowest-paid UFT members — our paraprofessionals — has grown appallingly wide.

 Why is the money not pensionable?